Who’s the ThinkSmart Team When We’re Not Building Workflows?

 Brian Wardell is from Southern California and loves to Rickroll people.
 He won’t ever give you up, or let you down.

-I’m from the Bay Area, like Emily and Dillon, and when I’m not looking at workflows I like to ride up Hawk’s Hill in the headlands or go eat at new places (I’ll have to try Rich Table).
+As for me, I’m from the Bay Area, like Emily and Dillon, and when I’m not looking at workflows I like to ride up Hawk’s Hill in the headlands or go eat at new places (I’ll have to try Rich Table).
 I’ll save the rest of the team for another blog post.

 Along with the other members of the team, we have backgrounds in business, philosophy, management, molecular biology, and more, and my co-workers and I have had jobs in infectious disease labs, food trucks, and bars, to name a few.
 For lunch, some of our go-to’s are Mixt, Bibimbar, and The House, where we order the chicken udon “Paul-style” (you’ll have to order it there to find out what that means).
 After work, we can often be found at Kell’s or Maritime Wine Bar.
 We love coconut water and any kind of chocolate.